-- Advise female patient to notify health care professional of pregnancy is planned or suspected, or if breastfeeding.
+- Advise females of reproductive potential to notify health care professional if pregnancy is planned or suspected, or if breastfeeding.

 - Rheumatoid Arthritis/Systemic Lupus Erythematosus: Instruct patient to contact health care professional if no improvement is noticed within a few days.
 Treatment may require up to 6 mo for full benefit.

 - Prevention of or improvement in signs and symptoms of malaria.

 - Decrease in the symptoms and progression of rheumatoid arthritis and systemic lupus erythematosus.